backendkolawole/drf-taskmanager-api/README.md

 }
 ```

-**POST /api/accounts/password/reset**
+**POST [project_url]/password/reset**

 Call this endpoint to send an email to a user so they can reset their password.
-Similar to signup verification, the password reset email templates are found in `authemail/templates/authemail`.
-Override the default templates by placing your similarly-named templates in `your_app/templates/authemail`.

 - Payload